Winter is the season of Japow - Japanese powder snow! And these best ski resorts near Osaka have plenty of it.

 Regardless of their scale, most Osaka area ski resorts offer different ski trails, from child-friendly gentle slopes to more challenging courses.
 This means anyone - whether beginners or experts - can look forward to having a good time.

-Ski Resorts Near Osaka: How to enjoy skiing and snowboarding during your Kansai trip
+Ski Resorts Near Osaka: Enjoy skiing and snowboarding during your Kansai trip

-The peak season for ski resorts in Kansai is between December to March, and skiers usually flock to Shiga and Hyogo, where there's relatively more snowfall.
+The best season for skiing in Kansai is between December and March, and skiers usually flock to Shiga and Hyogo, where there's relatively more snowfall.
 (Snow in Osaka is somewhat uncommon.)

-Shiga is relatively near Osaka and Kyoto and can be reached in about one to two hours from those areas.
+Shiga is relatively close to Osaka and Kyoto and can be reached in about one to two hours from those areas.

 Hyogo's northern parts see lesser mainstream train traffic, so those unfamiliar with the transportation system used there may want to consider reserving seats in a ski bus tour beforehand, as the bus will take you there and back directly from Namba or Shin-Osaka.
 This takes about two to three hours one way.
 Depending on the bus schedule, you should have about five to six hours at the ski resort proper.

-If rushing through the day isn't your thing, then consider an overnight stay.
-Changing between trains and buses incurs a lot of waiting time and can be very difficult to bear after a tiring day at the ski slopes, perhaps even to the point of ruining all the good memories you've made there!
+If rushing through the day isn't your thing, consider an overnight stay.
+Changing between trains and buses incurs a lot of waiting time and can be very difficult to bear after a tiring day at the ski slopes, perhaps even ruining all the good memories you've made there!
 So go ahead and book a homestay or hot spring hotel near the ski resort to avoid the travel grind and rest up well for the next day of activity.

 Many resorts charge 3,000 yen per day for early reservations in terms of prices, though the main pricing is generally around 10,000 yen inclusive of chair lift usage.